 It is also important to mention that you cannot determine that you can no longer work.
 A licensed doctor has to be the one to make that call and provide you with a medical assessment as evidence to give to your employer and insurance companies.

-A better resignation letter would say “I, John Smith, cannot continue to perform my duties because I am currently disabled.
+A better resignation letter would say, “I, John Smith, cannot continue to perform my duties because I am currently disabled.
 My doctor, Dr. Mayo, has placed me on medical restrictions and limitations that prevent me from returning to work indefinitely.
 I will be applying for short and long term disability benefits that I am entitled to as an employee.
 I have attached a copy of my doctor’s medical assessment of my condition.”
-This type of resignation letter will help you in case the insurance company tries to deny your claim due to your resignation.

 You Stopped Working.
 Now What?